stormpath/stormpath-sdk-node/docs/app/views/application.md

           <li> `request` - REQUIRED - this can be the `req` object from your framework, or an object literal with the following properties:
             <ul>
               <li>`url` - REQUIRED - the url of the reuqest, including query parameters</li>
+              <li>`method` - REQUIRED - the method of the request, GET or POST depending on the type of request</li>
               <li>`headers` - REQUIRED - an object with an optional `authorization` property</li>
               <li>`body` - OPTIONAL - an object where the properties corresponded to the form data that was posted</li>
             </ul>